cemataman/MadridDecidim-Data-Analysis/README.md

-# DIPAS Hamburg Data Analysis
+# Decide Madrid Data Analysis

 The DIPAS dataset comprises textual data collected from a digital participation platform in Hamburg, Germany.
 This platform serves as a venue for residents to engage in ongoing urban design and planning projects.